Ajith-Geo/AI-video-generation/README.md

 - **Styling:** Tailwind CSS (utility-first CSS framework)
 - **Hosting:** Vercel (serverless, edge-ready)
 - **Storage:** Vercel Blob (for production video streaming)
-- **AI Model:** [`zerogpu-aoti/wan2-2-fp8da-aoti`](https://huggingface.co/zerogpu-aoti/wan2-2-fp8da-aoti) (Hugging Face, via Gradio client)
+- **AI Model:** [`ginigen/VEO3-Free`](https://huggingface.co/spaces/ginigen/VEO3-Free) (Hugging Face, via Gradio client)
 - **API Client:** @gradio/client (for model inference)
 - **Node.js:** 18+ (native fetch, streaming support)
 - **Other:** ESLint, Prettier (for code quality)

 ## Overview
 This project is an AI-powered video generator built with Next.js, TypeScript, and Vercel.
-It allows users to enter a prompt, Hugging Face token, and duration to generate a short AI video, which is streamed directly in the browser for a seamless experience.
+It allows users to enter a prompt, Hugging Face token, and duration (1–8 seconds, default 4) to generate a short AI video using the ginigen/VEO3-Free model.
+The video is streamed directly in the browser for a seamless experience.

 ---

 ## Features & Functionality
-- **Prompt-based video generation**: Enter a text prompt, Hugging Face token, and duration to generate a video using the Hugging Face/Gradio API.
+- **Prompt-based video generation**: Enter a text prompt, Hugging Face token, and duration (1–8 seconds, default 4) to generate a video using the ginigen/VEO3-Free model via the Hugging Face/Gradio API.
 - **Streaming playback**: Videos are streamed to the browser using HTTP Range requests (no full download required).
-- **Error handling**: Clear feedback for invalid tokens, API errors, and deployment/storage issues.
+This is true HTTP streaming—playback starts as soon as the first bytes arrive, and users can seek without downloading the whole file.
+## User Experience

+- **Duration input**: User can enter any value between 1 and 8 seconds (default 4) in a plain text box.
+Out-of-range values are caught and shown as an error in the UI.
+- **Generation time warning**: The UI displays a clear message: “Note: Video generation might take up to 3 minutes.
+Please wait.”
+- **Animated feedback**: While generating, the button shows “Generating...” with animated dots so users know the process is ongoing.
 - **Bonus**: True streaming (not just download), with fallback for local/dev and production.

 ---